JBrinco/Chromapy/README.md

 The column names:

 - `Sample` The sample name.
-For replicates, use the same name and the sript will calculate the average and standard deviation.
+For replicates, use the same name and the script will calculate the average and standard deviation.
 - `ConcIS` The concentration of the internal standard.
 Only required if `int_standard = True`;
 - `SignalIS` The signal of the internal standard.
 Only required if `int_standard = True`;
 - `CompoundxName` The name of the compound.
 Must be EXACTLY the same as that of the calibration file, because the script will search for that name.